antonioru/beautiful-react-hooks/docs/useResizeObserver.md

 # useResizeObserver

-Uses the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) API to observe changes within the given HTML Element DOM Rect.
+Uses the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) API to observe changes to the size of the provided element and returns DOMRect data

 ### Why? 💡